ncparab/kubernetes/docs/Docker-registry-setup.rst

    $ docker container stop registry

 3. Restart the registry, directing it to use the TLS certiVcate.
-This command bind-mounts the certs/ directory into the container at /certs/ , and sets environment variables that tell the container where to Pnd the domain.crt and domain.key le.
+This command bind-mounts the certs/ directory into the container at /certs/ , and sets environment variables that tell the container where to Pnd the domain.crt and domain.key file.
 The registry runs on port 443, the default HTTPS port.

 .. code-block:: bash

   $ docker run -d \
     --restart=always \ --name registry \
     -v `pwd`/certs:/certs \
     -e REGISTRY_HTTP_ADDR=0.0.0.0:443 \
     -e REGISTRY_HTTP_TLS_CERTIFICATE=/certs/domain.crt \
     -e REGISTRY_HTTP_TLS_KEY=/certs/domain.key \
     -p 443:443 \
     registry:2

 4.Docker clients can now pull from and push to your registry using its external address.
 The following commands demonstrate this: